Life Story (film): Accuracy

 In his book What Mad Pursuit, Francis Crick wrote that there were a few inaccuracies, such as portraying Watson as too manic and as always chewing gum, but wrote that overall "it tells a good story at a good pace so that people from all walks of life can enjoy it and absorb some of its lessons.
 All in all, Life Story must be considered a success.
 In other hands it could easily have been nothing quite as good."

 Video recordings

 The film has had a number of VHS and DVD releases, but most have been exclusively for institutional educational use and are held by the libraries of colleges and universities.
 A VHS in PAL format, with the title Life Story, was produced for the educational market.
 A shortened 90-minute VHS in NTSC format was produced in 1993 by EDDE Entertainment under the title The Race for the Double Helix.
 In the 2000s, Films for the Humanities & Sciences produced a full-length DVD exclusively for the institutional and educational market, under the title Double Helix.

+In December 2024, the film was made available on the BBC iPlayer in a new HD transfer.